UN chief: World is living in `shadow of nuclear catastrophe’

 Guterres said he also looks forward to the entry into force of the first-ever treaty to ban nuclear weapons, which was adopted in July 2017 by 122 countries.
 Once it has 50 ratifications, the treaty will enter force in 90 days, and with Malaysia’s ratification on Sept.
 30 it now has 46.

-At Friday’s high-level meeting, 103 of the 193 U.N. member nations were scheduled to speak.
+At Friday’s high-level meeting, 103 of the 193 U.N. member nations were scheduled to speak for two minutes each.
+But many spoke longer so only 79 delivered addresses, and the U.N. said it would post the rest.

-Of the major nuclear powers, Russia and China are on the speakers list but the United States Britain and France are skipping the meeting.
-So are North Korea and Israel, which is widely reported to have a nuclear arsenal but has never admitted it publicly.
-India and Pakistan are scheduled to speak.
+Of the major nuclear powers, Russia and China were on the speakers list but didn’t get to speak.
+The United States Britain and France skipped the meeting.
+So did North Korea and Israel, which is widely reported to have a nuclear arsenal but has never admitted it publicly.
+India and Pakistan were scheduled to speak, but only India got to deliver remarks.

-Many speakers recalled that the meeting is taking place 75 years after the United States dropped nuclear bombs on Hiroshima and Nagasaki, which killed 210,000 people and sped the end of World War II.
+Many speakers recalled that the meeting took place 75 years after the United States dropped nuclear bombs on Hiroshima and Nagasaki, which killed 210,000 people and sped the end of World War II.

 Iran’s Foreign Minister Mohammad Javad Zarif, whose country is still part of a 2015 agreement with Russia, China, Britain, France and Germany aimed at preventing the Islamic Republic from obtaining nuclear weapon, said the meeting “provides a unique opportunity to mobilize the world to liberate humanity from the nuclear nightmare.”